jonnonz1/nz-statute-book/acts/public/1996/dog-control-act-1996.md

     (i) a territorial authority, or constable, or dog control officer, or dog ranger; or (ii) any person who, under section 67(b), has agreed with a territorial authority to provide proper custody, care, and exercise for dogs impounded, seized, or committed to the custody of the territorial authority; or
   (b) is in possession of a dog that has been unlawfully released or uplifted from the custody of a person specified in paragraph (a).
-(2) Every person who commits an offence against subsection (1) is liable on summary conviction to a fine not exceeding $3,000.
+(2) Every person who commits an offence against subsection (1) is liable on conviction to a fine not exceeding $3,000.

 ### 72A Power of dog control officer or dog ranger to seize released dog
 A dog control officer or dog ranger may—